 NOLIN RIVER LAKE CAMPING REGULATIONS

 1. Camping is permitted at designated camping areas with not more than six (6) people or the members of one family unit at any one site.
 A family unit is considered to be parent(s) and unmarried children living in the same household.
-No more than two vehicles (excluding trailers) may be parked at the site.
-Both vehicles must be registered at the tollhouse.
-The vehicles are to be parked only on the site(s) rented by you, not on adjoining sites.
-Boat trailers may be parked at nearby parking areas.
+All vehicles must be registered at the tollhouse.
+Vehicles and personal property are to be placed only on the site(s) rented by you, not on adjoining sites.
+Loaded boat trailers may be parked at nearby parking areas.